Making the right first impression can be unnerving.

 Marketers can utilize a relevant email or blog post link to get the right visitors to their landing pages.

 Email is still one of the most valuable marketing channels, delivering delivering $44 in ROI for every $1 spent.
 When combined with targeted landing pages, this revenue potential gets even higher.
 In the State of Email Marketing Report, GetResponse names landing pages as one of the 8 critical factors of email marketing success.

-When promoting email marketing offers always connect your email to a relevant landing page to give visitors the right post-click experience, just like Heinz Marketing does.
+When promoting email marketing offers always connect your email to a relevant landing page to give visitors the right post-click landing page, just like Heinz Marketing does.